sjmayotte/route53-dynamic-dns/README.md

 * `SES_TO_ADDRESS` - `string` - If SEND_EMAIL_SES = true, 'To' address for email; ex: "admin@example.com"
 * `SES_FROM_ADDRESS` - `string` - If SEND_EMAIL_SES = true, 'From' address for email; ex: "notification@example.com"
 * `UPDATE_FREQUENCY` - `integer`, default: `60000 (1m)` - Interval in Milliseconds to check if Public IP has changed; ex: 60000 (which is every minute)
-* `IPCHECKER` - `string` - Public IP checker service. 'opendns' or 'ifconfig.co'.
-Defaults to opendns.
+* `IPCHECKER` - `string`, default: `opendns` - Public IP checker service. 'opendns' or 'ifconfig.co'
 * `LOG_TO_STDOUT` - `boolean`, default: `false` - Flag to set log to STDOUT rather than to the application log file.

 # Minimum AWS IAM Policy
-Below are examples of minimium IAM policies for Route53 and SES.
-Thanks for members of the community for posting in an issue!
+Below are examples of minimium IAM policies for Route53 and SES
 ## Route53
 ```json
 {